 COVID-19 Law and Human Rights Observatory

-COVID-19 presents an unprecedented public health crisis.
+COVID-19 presented an unprecedented public health crisis.
 New laws were introduced at a rapid pace on the basis of compelling public health and economic concerns.
-Many of the laws infringe on our most fundamental values, while some impact most harshly on disadvantaged groups.
+Many of the laws infringed on our most fundamental values, while some impacted most harshly on disadvantaged groups.

-To address this, the Trinity Centre for Constitutional Governance has joined forces with the Corporate Law, Governance and Capital Markets research group to establish this COVID-19 Law and Human Rights Observatory.
-The Observatory engages in research across the full range of Ireland’s legal response to COVID-19.
-We aim both to inform the public and to provoke public debate.
+From April 2020 to November 2021, the COVID-19 Law and Human Rights Observatory engaged in research across the full range of Ireland’s legal response to COVID-19, in order both to inform the public and to provoke public debate.

-The work of the Observatory is supported by the Trinity College Dublin COVID Response Fund.
+The work of the Observatory was supported by the Trinity College Dublin COVID Response Fund.